cfpb/design-system/docs/pages/helper-text.md

 layout: variation
 section: components
 status: Released
-description: "Helper text is used with form elements to give the user context about their usage. "
+description: 'Helper text is used with form elements to give the user context about their usage. '
 variation_groups:
   - variations:
       - variation_code_snippet: >-